-InTASC Standard 10 Distinguished (4) (3.5) Proficient (3) (2.5) Emerging (2) (1.5) Underdeveloped (1) Rating T he teacher candidate Collaborates with colleagues to improve student performance Collaborates with parent/guardian/advocate to improve student performance initiates supportive and collaborative relationships with teachers, administration, support staff, and specialists that benefit the teacher and student performance guides the students in development of materials to collaborate with their families about instructional In addition to rating "3" performance, pa at rating of "4" collaborative relationships with colleagues that improve student performance collaborates to make information about instructional programs n addition to rating "2" performance it rating of "3" develops cordial relationships with colleagues; attempts to improve student performance maintains a school-required grade book but does little else to inform or collaborate with families about student With assistance, partial success at rating develops relationships with colleagues that are characterized by negativity or combativeness makes little or no information regarding the instructional program available to parents, limited collaboration, and/or there is Standard #10: Leadership anwith learners, families, collea d Collaboration.
-The teacl ner seel s and o oportunities to take respons culturally inappropriate communication dent learning, to collaborate Rating
+InTASC Standard 10 Distinguished (4) (3.5) Proficient (3) (2.5) Emerging (2) (1.5) Underdeveloped (1) Rating The teacher candidate Collaborates with colleagues to improve student performance Collaborates with parent/guardian/advocate to improve student performance initiates supportive and collaborative relationships with teachers, administration, support staff, and specialists that benefit the teacher and student performance guides the students in development of materials to collaborate with their families about instructional programs, and all of the teacher's communications are highly sensitive to families' cultural In addition to rating "3" performance, partial success at rating of "4" develops supportive and collaborative relationships with colleagues that improve student performance collaborates to make information about instructional programs available, and communications are appropriate to families' cultural norms In addition to rating "2" performance, partial success at rating of "3" develops cordial relationships with colleagues; attempts to improve student performance maintains a school-required grade book but does little else to inform or collaborate with families about student progress, and/or some of the teacher's communications are inappropriate to families' With assistance, partial success at rating of "2 develops relationships with colleagues that are characterized by negativity or combativeness makes little or no information regarding the instructional program available to parents, limited collaboration, and/or there is culturally inappropriate The overall rating will be calculated as an average of the ratings for this standard.
+Standard #10: Leadership and Collaboration.
+The teacher seeks appropriate leadership roles and opportunities to take responsibility for student learning, to collaborate with learners, families, colleagues, other professionals, and community members to ensure learner growth, and to advance the profession.
+Rating